monstagorilla/otdata/docs/dataModels.md

     "example": "2017-07-22T17:32:28Z"
 }
 ```
-Use the OpenAPI format `“date”` for ISO 8601 "full-date":
+Use the OpenAPI format `date` for ISO 8601 "full-date":
 ```json
 "valid_from": {
     "type": "string",